MahmoudHousam/data-engineering/Readme.md

-# Practice Makes Perfect - Data Engineering
+# Project-based Learning - Data Engineering

 This repository is dedicated to honing skills in data engineering through practical projects and exercises.
 The objective behind this repository is to provide hands-on experience by leveraging Python and SQL programming languages, along with a diverse set of technologies and tools commonly used in the field of data engineering.